JRCSTU/wltp/README.rst

         on the :term:`WLTP`.

     GRPE
-        UNECE Working party on Pollution and Energy - Transport Programme
+        :term:`UNECE` Working party on Pollution and Energy - Transport Programme

+    GS Task-Force
+        The Gear-shift Task-force of the :term:`GRPE`.
+It is the team of automotive experts drafting the gear-shifting strategy for vehicles running the :term:`WLTP` cycles.

     WLTC
-        The family of the 3 pre-defined *driving-cycles* to use for each vehicle depending on its :abbr:`PMR (Power to Mass Ratio)`.
-Classes 1,2 & 3 are split in 2, 4 and 4 *parts* respectively.
+        The family of pre-defined *driving-cycles* corresponding to vehicles with different :abbr:`PMR (Power to Mass Ratio)`.
+Classes 1,2, 3a & 3b are split in 2, 4, 4 and 4 *parts* respectively.

     Unladen mass
         *UM* or *Curb weight*, the weight of the vehicle in running order minus